DimaKav/dimakav.github.io/index.md

 Dimensionality reduction by PCA and k-means clustering to visualize patterns in data from diet, physical examinations, and hospital laboratory reports.
 [Blog.](https://link.medium.com/01qzaM1CtU) [Code.](https://github.com/DimaKav/NHANES_project)

+#### 3. Predicting the Status of Water Pumps in Tanzania

+Using data from Taarifa and the Tanzanian Ministry of Water, I predicted the status of water pumps (82% accuracy) based on three categories: functional, needs repairs, does not work.
+This dataset describes a number of variables about what kind of pump is operating, when it was installed, and how it is managed.
+A smart understanding of which waterpoints will fail can improve maintenance operations and ensure that clean, potable water is available to communities across Tanzania.
+[Code.] (https://github.com/DimaKav/Tanzanian_waterpumps_project)

 ### Contact

 - [LinkedIn](https://www.linkedin.com/in/dkavyazin/)